juntylpro1/secure-enterprise/status-project.md

 ## Understanding resource status
 {: #understand-resource-status}

 You can track resources that were created by a deployment from the Resources tab in your configuration.
-From there, you can destroy resources or view more information about the status of your resources.
-For more information, see [Destroying resources that are created by projects](/docs/secure-enterprise?topic=secure-enterprise-best-practices-projects#project-resources-destroy).
+From there, you can endeploy resources or view more information about the status of your resources.
+For more information, see [Undeploying resources](/docs/secure-enterprise?topic=secure-enterprise-remove-resources&interface=ui).

 If your changes failed to deploy, some or all of the resources weren't created by {{site.data.keyword.bplong}}.
 The Resources tab in your configuration does not include the resources that weren't created successfully.